 Packaging Safety - What You Need to Know

 Food companies have long understood the importance of providing a safe product to their consumers.
-If they do not, they face expensive and sometimes, crippling, product recalls.
+If they do not, they face expensive and sometimes crippling product recalls.
 Today, with social media, a recall can severely damage a company’s reputation and, at the very least, result in a loss of sales or customers.

 Today, the expectation is that all ingredients and direct food contact supplies be traceable and that companies take measures to prevent potential injury or illness to the consumer.

-One of the leading cause of recalls is allergen mislabelling.
+One of the leading causes of recalls is allergen mislabelling.
 Incorrectly labelled packaging can result in filling a product in the wrong container.
 When this happens, mislabelled products can potentially cause illness and even death.

 IFS PACsecure is one such standard developed specifically to meet the unique and specific requirements of packaging production.
-Major international suppliers such as International Paper and Amcor have selected this standard.